 We believe that we were classified as a PFIC for our taxable year ended December 31, 2021.
 Based on the current and expected composition of our income and assets and the value of our assets, we expect to be a PFIC for the current taxable year ending December 31, 2022.
 However, no assurances regarding our PFIC status can be provided for any past, current or future taxable years.
 The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis applying principles and methodologies that in some circumstances are unclear and subject to varying interpretation.
-As a result, our PFIC status may change from year.
+As a result, our PFIC status may change from year to year.
 Subject to certain exceptions, for purposes of the asset test, if we are treated as a non-publicly traded CFC for the year being tested for purposes of the PFIC rules (which is determined, under certain proposed Treasury Regulations that are not yet effective, based on whether such shares and ADSs are publicly traded for the majority of days during the year), the value of our assets for purposes of the asset test will be measured by the adjusted tax basis of our assets, which could increase the likelihood that we are treated as a PFIC.
 If we are a publicly traded CFC or not a CFC for such year, the value of our assets generally will be determined by reference to the market price of our ordinary shares or ADSs from time to time, which may fluctuate considerably.
 The income test depends on the nature and composition of our income.
 The composition of our income and assets is also affected by how fast we spend the cash we raise in any offering.

-If we are classified as a PFIC in any year with respect to which a U.S. Holder owns the ordinary shares or ADSs, we will continue to be treated as a PFIC with respect to such U.S. Holder in all succeeding years during which the U.S. Holder owns the ordinary shares or ADSs, regardless of whether we continue to meet the tests described above unless: (i) we cease to be a PFIC and the U.S. Holder has made a "deemed sale" election under the PFIC rules; or (ii) the U.S. Holder makes a Qualified Electing Fund Election, or QEF Election, as discussed below, with respect to all taxable years during such U.S. Holder 's holding period in which we are a PFIC.
-If the "deemed sale" election is made, a U.S. Holder will be deemed sold the ordinary shares or ADSs the U.S. Holder that their fair market value and any gain from such deemed sale would be subject to the rules described below.
-After the deemed sale election, so long as we do not become a PFIC in a subsequent taxable year, the U.S. Holder's ordinary shares or ADSs with respect to any "excess distribution" the U.S. Holder rules from us or any gain from an actual sale or other disposition of the ordinary shares or ADSs.
+If we are classified as a PFIC in any year with respect to which a U.S. Holder owns the ordinary shares or ADSs, we will continue to be treated as a PFIC with respect to such U.S. Holder in all succeeding years during which the U.S. Holder owns the ordinary shares or ADSs, regardless of whether we continue to meet the tests described above unless: (i) we cease to be a PFIC and the U.S. Holder has made a "deemed sale" election under the PFIC rules; or (ii) the U.S. Holder makes a Qualified Electing Fund Election, or QEF Election, as discussed below, with respect to all taxable years during such U.S. Holder's holding period in which we are a PFIC.
+If the "deemed sale" election is made, a U.S. Holder will be deemed to have sold the ordinary shares or ADSs the U.S. Holder holds at their fair market value and any gain from such deemed sale would be subject to the rules described below.
+After the deemed sale election, so long as we do not become a PFIC in a subsequent taxable year, the U.S. Holder's ordinary shares or ADSs with respect to the rules described below.
+After the deemed sale election, so long as we do not become a Will not be treated as shares in a PFIC and the U.S. Holder will not be subject to the rules described below.
+So ordinary shares or ADSs with respect to the rules described below with respect to the rules described below.

+actual sale or other disposition of the ordinary shares or ADSs.
 U.S. Holders should consult their tax advisors as to the possibility and consequences of making a deemed sale election if we cease to be a PFIC and such election becomes available.